 Mentorship is a unique trait among mountain guides.
 It is incredibly easy to find a mentor as you first start your climbing journey.
 A quick post to the local climbing Facebook group and you’ll find someone to t

 each you the ropes.
 As we progress through our climbing journey, we tend to forget the mentorship aspect, of not just climbing, but of guiding.
 As guides, we tend to work by ourselves and normally only debrief in our notebooks or an end of day report.
 In doing so, we completely miss the outside perspective, which is critical to learning and becoming a better guide.
 Mentors pick up on little things such as tying a munter in the proper orientation right off the bat, or where you position clients on a belay ledge.
 Clients don’t tell you that you botched “Outside, Inside, Under.”
 Instead they go on and on about how rad that last pitch was.
-Mentorship in mountain guiding iimg_5402s significant because the outside perspective gives new insight into how to create an awesome, safe, and enjoyable climbing trip for clients.
+Mentorship in mountain guiding is significant because the outside perspective gives new insight into how to create an awesome, safe, and enjoyable climbing trip for clients.

 3) How did the 2017 Eddie Bauer & AMGA Rock Discipline Mentorship Camp help you grow as a professional?